mistercaste/mqtt-telegram-security/README.md

 Important: Now open a chat with your new bot (the one you created in step 1) and click **"Start"** If you don't start it, the bot won't have permission to message you.

+### Security features
+The application provides:
+- Strict access to a Telegram list of User IDs (comma-separated)
+- Telegram notifications when an unauthorized user tries to connect (`TELEGRAM_SECURITY_ALERT_CHANNEL=true`)
+- Limited message rates.
+Default: 5 messages every 10 seconds from a single user

 ## Docker Compose
 ```
 # MQTT topics to Telegram (phone)